gnieh/fs2-data/site/documentation/csv/index.md

    - `UUID`;
    - most common `java.time` types.

 If you wish to support custom field types, you need to implement your own `CellDecoder`.
-To that end, you can use the convenience methods like `map` or `emap` defined on the [`CellDecoder` trait][celldecoder-scaladoc].
+To that end, you can use the convenience methods like `map` or `emap` defined on the @:api(fs2.data.csv.CellDecoder) trait.

 For instance, if you want to be able to parse an integer field into some enum, you can do: